sc6l6d3v/teleport/README.md

 Assumptions:
 Scala 12 used to leverage native Stdin library.
 breakable was used to permit escape from for comprehension on stream ingestion of data.
+JVM argument -Ddebug={true|false} must be supplied at runtime

 The following schematic was used to visually simplify testing the inputs for the queries sought: